 Before signing either residential or commercial Lease, any prospective Tenant should research and inspect the subject premises and carefully review all clauses of the proposed Lease agreement.
 Experienced attorney’s help in reviewing the Lease and negotiating it between the parties, may be invaluable, and may save thousands of dollars in litigation costs should the dispute arise in the future.

-Another essential term of the lease are liabilities of tenant and landlord.
-Both parties should have a clear understanding who is responsible for the maintenance and repairs of premises, equipment and appliances.
-Also, lease should outline which party is responsible for utilities and real estate taxes.
-Sometimes, in a commercial lease, an increase in property taxes over the initial base amount when the lease is executed, is paid by the Tenant, in proportion of Tenant’s share of occupied premises to the entire square footage of the property or building.
+Another essential term of the lease is the liabilities of tenant and landlord.
+Both parties should have a clear understanding of who is responsible for the maintenance and repairs of premises, equipment, and appliances.
+Also, the lease should outline which party is responsible for utilities and real estate taxes.
+Sometimes, in a commercial lease, an increase in property taxes over the initial base amount when the lease is executed is paid by the Tenant, in the proportion of Tenant’s share of occupied premises to the entire square footage of the property or building.

-Yet another important clause of both commercial and residential lease is the requirement for Tenant to maintain an adequate liability and property damage insurance limits and name the Landlord as an additional insured.
-It is essential to incorporate House Rules, Contractors rules, By-Laws of condominium or Coop as the case may be, as well as local zoning laws and municipal ordinance in any lease, by reference or explicitly.
-Landlord should make sure its interest in the subject property is protected and he is indemnified by the tenant from the liability arising from the tenant’s breach of local laws or regulation, while tenant must clearly understand the limitation and exposure he is facing and the extend of obligation he is undertaking by entering the lease.
+Yet another important clause of both commercial and residential lease is the requirement for Tenant to maintain adequate liability and property damage insurance limits and name the Landlord as an additional insured.
+It is essential to incorporate House Rules, Contractors rules, By-Laws of condominium, or Coop as the case may be, as well as local zoning laws and a municipal ordinance in any lease, by reference or explicitly.
+The landlord should make sure its interest in the subject property is protected and he is indemnified by the tenant from the liability arising from the tenant’s breach of local laws or regulation, while the tenant must clearly understand the limitation and exposure he is facing and the extent of obligation he is undertaking by entering the lease.

 Finally, there is no such thing as a standard lease, despite real estate brokers’ statements to the contrary.
 If the party is not willing to negotiate or if the particular clause is not acceptable to a party, it is better to cancel the deal, than to enter the lease without careful review, and later face future issues or litigation.